-As a basis for comparison we also simulate financing behavior under the assumption that financing policies are simply random in the sense that a coin flip determines whether the firm issues either debt or equity, where the probability of a debt issue in a given year is simply set to match the average frequency of debt issues in the two subsamples.
-For this financing scheme, the coefficient on the square of the financing deficit should be insignificant as the size of the deficit is unrelated to the choice of security the firm will issue.
-Leary and Roberts also examine this naïve financing policy as an alternative to pecking order behavior.
+As a basis for comparison we also simulate financing behavior under two alternative financing assumptions.
+The first alternative is that financing policies are simply random in the sense that a coin flip determines whether the firm issues either debt or equity, where the probability of a debt issue in a given year is set to match the average frequency of debt issues in the two subsamples.
+Chang and Dasgupta (2008) show that random financing can replicate a number of stylized facts related to target adjustment behavior and conclude that a number of standard tests of target adjustment behavior have little power to reject alternative explanations for financing behavior.
+We consider the performance of our test on data generated by random financing to see if the same criticism can be applied.
+Intuitively, our test should have power to reject the pecking order under random financing since the coefficient on the square of the financing deficit should be insignificant as the size of the deficit in this setting is unrelated to the choice of security the firm will issue.
+For the second alternative we simulate data assuming that financing is generated by a partial adjustment model of the form: